快猫短视频

 Cirrhosis is a disease in which liver cells become damaged and are replaced by scar tissue.
 People with cirrhosis have an increased risk of liver cancer.
 Most (but not all) people who develop liver cancer already have some evidence of cirrhosis.

 There are several possible causes of cirrhosis.
-Most cases in the United States occur in people who abuse alcohol or have chronic HBV or HCV infections.
+Most cases in the United States develop in people who drink a lot of alcohol or have chronic HBV or HCV infections.

-Non-alcoholic fatty liver disease is a common condition in obese people.
-People with a subtype of this disease, known as non-alcoholic steatohepatitis (NASH), might go on to develop cirrhosis.
+Metabolic dysfunction-associated steatotic liver disease (MASLD), also known as non-alcoholic fatty liver disease (NAFLD), is a common condition in which fat builds up in the liver.
+This is more common in people with excess body weight.
+Some people with a subtype of this disease, known as metabolic dysfunction-associated steatohepatitis (MASH) or non-alcoholic steatohepatitis (NASH), might go on to develop cirrhosis.

 Primary biliary cirrhosis

 Some types of autoimmune diseases that affect the liver can also cause cirrhosis.
-For example, in primary biliary cirrhosis (PBC) the bile ducts in the liver are damaged and even destroyed which can lead to cirrhosis.
+For example, in primary biliary cirrhosis (PBC) the bile ducts in the liver are damaged, which can lead to cirrhosis.
 People with advanced PBC have a high risk of liver cancer.

 Inherited metabolic diseases